TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-03-07-Bankrobber.md

 In Burp i can see that my cookie contains my user ID, as well as my BASE64 encoded username and password.
 The request also references my user ID in fromID.
-The lsitener I've started earlier catches the admin cookie within a couple of minutes.
+The listener I've started earlier catches the admin cookie within a couple of minutes.
 ![admcookie](/assets/images/HTB/Bankrobber/admcookie.jpg)

 Decoding from BASE64 using [base64decode.org](https://www.base64decode.org/) reveales the following admin credentials: